-Though summer-friendly foods (link to previous article) can help you get through the worst days of summer, it is equally important to avoid foods that increase body temperature or are diuretic in nature.
+Though summer-friendly foods can help you get through the worst days of summer, it is equally important to avoid foods that increase body temperature or are diuretic in nature.
 Stay away from greasy food that is difficult to digest and high-sodium food that cause water retention and bloating.
 As we wait for the onset of monsoon to relieve us from the scorching temperatures, here are some foods to avoid this summer.

 1. Artificially sweetened drinks and desserts